usethesource/rascal/src/org/rascalmpl/courses/Rascal/Expressions/Values/List/in/in.md

 ---
-title: "List in"
+title: List in
-keywords: "in"
+keywords:
+  - in

 ---

 #### Synopsis